 - activated Business Continuity to enable dual-site processing capabilities or team redundancies in the event one site becomes contaminated.
-Senior management likewise split among sites and skeletal crews; - implemented new occupational safety and health standards to provide a safe and sanitized environment for both clients and employees through the strict observance of health and safety protocols, retrofitting of workspaces, and periodic testing for employees to minimize infection within the workplace; - performed review of loan and investments accounts to assess vulnerable sectors, and recognize additional allowance for impairment; and, - complied with Bayanihan to Heal as One Act (Bayanihan Act I) and Bayanihan to Recover as One Act (Bayanihan Act II) by granting loan moratoria to qualified clients under the said laws.
+Senior management likewise split among sites and skeletal crews; - implemented new occupational safety and health standards to provide a safe and sanitized environment for both clients and employees through the strict observance of health and safety protocols, retrofitting of workspaces, and periodic testing for employees to minimize infection within the workplace; - performed review of loan and investments accounts to assess vulnerable sectors, and recognize additional allowance for impairment; - complied with Bayanihan to Heal as One Act (Bayanihan Act I) and Bayanihan to Recover as One Act (Bayanihan Act II) by granting loan moratoria to qualified clients under the said laws in 2020; and, - disposal of investment securities at amortized cost to strengthen the liquidity position of the Bank.

-Based on the above actions and measures taken by management to mitigate the adverse effect of the pandemic, the Bank believe that it would continue to report positive results of operations and would remain liquid to meet current obligation as it falls due.
-Overall, the COVID-19 pandemic has no significant impact to the Bank.
+Based on its prompt, decisive actions to adapt to and address pandemic-related issues in 2020, the Bank believes that it would continue to see stable operations and report positive results with the reopening of the economy.
+Overall, the COVID-19 pandemic still has no significant impact to the Bank.
 Accordingly, management has not determined material uncertainty that may cast significant doubt on the Bank's ability to continue as a going concern.